demchyk/csv_analyzer/README.md

 ```

 Run the server and open the server home page

 For processing input data open the "Load new data" tab and follow the instruction

 ![load_new_data](/img/load_newdata.png)

-For export processed data open the "Export to csv" tab and follow the instruction
+To export processed data open the "Export to csv" tab and follow the instruction

 ![export_to_scv](/img/export_to_scv.png)

 For visualization data open the "Dashboard" tab

 ![dashapp](/img/dashapp.gif)